-Services that are covered for you What you must pay when you get these services • Other services - 1 every 6 to 60 months \$0 copay for other services.
+Services that are covered for you What you must pay when you get these services Other services - 1 every 6 to 60 months In-Network \$0 copay for other services.
 Prior Authorization may be required.
-Limitations and exclusions apply.
+Out-of-Network Not covered Limitations and exclusions apply.
 Before obtaining services, members are advised to discuss their treatment options with a routine dental services participating provider.
 Treatment must be started and completed while covered by the plan during the plan year.
 The cost of dental services not covered by the plan is the responsibility of the member.
 Supplemental (i.e., Non-Medicare covered) dental services must be received from a participating provider in order to be covered by the plan.
 For questions on how to find a provider, file a claim, a detailed list of covered procedures, or for more information call Member Services at 1-833-444-9088 (TTY: 711) or visit us on our website at www.wellcare.com/medicare .
 Depression screening We cover one screening for depression per year.
 The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
-There is no coinsurance, copayment, or deductible for an annual depression screening visit.
-Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
-Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
-Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
-There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
+In-Network There is no coinsurance, copayment, or deductible for an annual depression screening visit. deathfold and of foldings.
+Out-of-Network 35% coinsurance for a Medicare-covered annual depression screening visit.
+Prior Authorization may be required.